Forsters - True Picture

 The vacation scheme

 Following completion of the online application form and self-recorded video interview, those who stand out will be shortlisted and invited to an assessment day.
 If an applicant shines during the assessment, they'll receive a vacation scheme offer or final interview (if applying for the training contract directly).
 The application process is identical for both vacation scheme and training contract applications.
-All assessment days will take place in February and final interviews for direct applicants will take place in either April or June alongside the vacation schemes.
+All assessment days will take place in February/March and final interviews for direct applicants will take place in either April or June alongside the vacation schemes.

 Open days and other opportunities